IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/export-excel.md

 ## Export Grid with Frozen Column Headers

 By default Excel Exporter service exports the grid with scrollable (unfrozen) column headers.
 There are scenarios in which you may want to freeze all headers on top of the exported excel file so they always stay in view as the user scrolls through the records.
-To achieve this you could set the [exporter option]({environment:demosBaseUrl}/classes/exporteroptionsbase.html) [freezeHeaders]({environment:demosBaseUrl}/classes/exporteroptionsbase.html#freezeHeaders) to `true`.
+To achieve this you could set the `ExporterOption` `FreezeHeaders` to `true`.

 ```razor
 public exportButtonHandler() {